 I write attorney demand letters under my own California Bar license (#279869).
 The letter is on attorney letterhead and signed by me.
 If you are an attorney looking to delegate the drafting to me, that is a separate flat-fee co-counsel arrangement we can discuss.

 B2B invoice non-payment, breach of contract, breach of warranty, employment matters (FEHA, FMLA-CFRA, severance), landlord-tenant disputes (lockout, security deposit, habitability), insurance bad faith, premises-liability claims, intellectual-property infringement, defamation, payment-processor holds (Stripe / PayPal / Square), and general commercial disputes.
-The case-evaluation memo confirms the matter is a fit for the flat-fee model.
+The $240 written attorney consultation confirms the matter is a fit for the flat-fee model before you commit to a package.

 Yes — the demand-letter guides on my site (terms.law/Demand-Letters/) show the format and statutory framing.
 Each guide is a free reading resource with a link to the paid attorney-letter package at the bottom.